-The district may offer additional programs in the summer of 2022 based on student needs.
+The district may offer additional programs in the summer of 2023 based on student needs.
 For instance, students that need additional instruction to prepare for the STAAR EOC will have access to instructional support in June.
-Summer testing will be June 21-24.
-Other possible summer programs may include Athletics camps, Fine Arts programming, language support courses for newcomers and other enrichment programs.
+Other possible summer programs may include Athletic camps, Fine Arts programming, language support courses for newcomers and other enrichment programs.